-Prevocational services are the overarching services and may be delivered in a combination of these 2 service types:
+Prevocational services are the overarching services and may be delivered in a combination of these twohree service types:

-- Onsite Prevocational Services, also referred to as Onsite Community Career Planning; - 1.
-Community Career Planning in small groups; and - 1.
-Prevocational Services may be delivered virtually.
+- 1. Onsite Pprevocational Services, also referred to as Onsite Community Career Planning (CP); - 2.
+Community Career Planning CP in small groups; and - 3.
+Virtual Prevocational Services may be delivered virtually.

 Prevocational services are to be provided in a variety of locations in the community and are not to be limited to a fixed site facility.
 Activities associated with prevocational services should focus on preparing the beneficiary for integrated individual employment in the community.

 These services are operated through a provider agency that is licensed by the appropriate state licensing agency.

 Beneficiaries receiving prevocational services must participate in activities designed to establish an employment goal.
-Prevocational services are designed to help create a path to integrated community based employment for which a beneficiary is compensated at or above minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities.
-Prevocational services may include assistance with personal care or with ADL.
+Prevocational services are designed to help create a path to integrated community-based employment for which a beneficiary is compensated at or above minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities.
+Prevocational services may include assistance with personal care or with activities of daily living.